tfleck/cpeg476-encrypted_msg_server/readme.txt

     would allow for more secure password authentication schemes
 - A better system for session management than a random number token, or having to do user & pass auth for every database operation
+- Communication back and forth between browser isn't ideal with the preset buffers
+- There could be more form validation to prevent invalid/malicious inputs
 - Better Apache security, I probably missed things in setting up Apache properly & securely
 - Realistically, the best way to do this, would be to hook up the JS frontend to a firebase-style backend, and use their auth, session management, and database, while still using RSA in the browser to ensure